-- Assumption for the TOE usage as listed in Security Target : - a) It is assumed that there will be one or more competent individuals assigned to manage the TOE and the security of the information it contains. - b) The authorized administrators will follow and apply all administrator guidance in a trusted manner.

-1.6.2 Environment assumptions

-- Assumptions for the TOE environment listed in Security Target are: - a) TOE has access to all the IT System data it needs to perform its functions. - b) TOE Administrators will properly configure the network in the TOE operational environment and configure adequate network capacity for the deployed TOE components. - The TOE hardware and software critical to the security policy enforcement will be located within controlled access facilities which will prevent unauthorized physical access

-1.7 Evaluated Configuration

-The evaluated configuration is described in details (see Figure 1 Evaluated Configuration) as described in Section 2.2.2.4.1 of the Security Target (Ref [6]).

-1.8 Delivery Procedures

-- The delivery process for the TOE consist of two process: - a) Pre-Delivery Activities - b) Shipping Process - Further information about these procedures is provided in Section 2.4 and 2.5 of Delivery documentation Ref [123]
+- Assumption for the TOE usage as listed in Security Target: - a) It is assumed that there will be one or more competent individuals assigned to manage the TOE and the security of the information it contains. - b) The authorized TOE administrators will follow and apply all administrator guidance in a trusted manner. - c) Users will protect their authentication data. - 1.6.2 Environment assumptions - Assumptions for the TOE environment listed in the Security Target are: - a) TOE Administrators will properly configure the network in the TOE operational environment and configure adequate network capacity for the deployed TOE components. - b) The TOE hardware and software critical to the security policy enforcement will be located within controlled access facilities which will prevent unauthorized physical access. - 1.7 Evaluated Configuration - 17 The evaluated configuration (see Figure 2-1 Evaluated Configuration) is described in Section 2.2 of the Security Target (Ref [6]). - 1.8 Delivery Procedures - 18 The delivery process for the TOE consists of three phases: - a) Security Environment - b) Pre-Delivery Activities - c) Shipping Process - 19 Further information about these procedures is provided in Section 4.2 of the Delivery documentation.